edelstone/edelstone.github.io/README.md

+# A little page for my teammates to get to know me

 ## Hi there 👋
 **I'm Michael Edelstone**, a designer living and working remotely in [San Marcos, Texas, USA](https://goo.gl/maps/XV5BuN1iLfM2), a neat little college town located between Austin and San Antonio in the Central U.S. time zone.